Teens (Ages 11-17)

 Specifically designed for young teens, after school and summer activities include educational and cultural enrichment opportunities, weekly clubs, a homework center, sports, games, tournaments, field trips and special events.
 There's something for everyone!

 - 2014 Summer Power-Up Registration Information: For youth entering 6th-10th grade in Fall 2014.
 Registration begins March 19.
 Program operates Monday-Friday, June 23 - August 15, 2014 from 9 a.m. to 6 p.m.
 Participants will be charged a $100 activity fee for the full summer.
 Financial assistance is available for eligible families.
-To register, bring a completed registration packet and payment to either school year Power-Up program, the Lee Center, or register online.
-Before Care is available from 7-9 a.m. at Summer Power-Up for an additional $40 per week.
+To register, bring a completed registration packet and payment to participating recreation centers, the Lee Center, or register online.
+Before Care is available at Summer Power-Up from 7-9 a.m. for an additional $40 per week (10 person minimum).
 Register for Before Care in person or online.
 For more information, please call 703.746.5575.

 Online registration is available for all Power-Up programs!
 Click here to register online.
-To finalize your enrollment, you must complete a registration packet and return it to your Power-Up program or the Lee Center on or before your child's start date.
-If you register online, a packet will be emailed to you with your registration receipt.
+To finalize your enrollment, you must complete a registration packet and return it to staff at the Power-Up program or Lee Center on or before your child's start date.
 Your child will not be allowed to attend the program until we receive a registration packet.